-• Connect a DX sensor to a Raritan product with the RJ-45 SENSOR port, such as PX3 PDU.
+Connect a DX sensor to a Raritan product with the RJ-45 SENSOR port, such as PX3 PDU.

-Exception: For a Raritan EMX or PDU with the RJ-12 SENSOR port, use the RJ-12 to RJ-45 adapter cable instead which is shipped with DX.
+Exception: For a Raritan EMX or PDU with the RJ-12 SENSOR port, use an RJ-12 to RJ-45 adapter cable (part number: RJ12M-RJ45M) instead, which you can request from Raritan.

-• Daisy chain DX sensor packages.
+Daisy chain DX or DX2 sensor packages.